Try a Free Live AI Golf Lesson TRY FREE

 Nigel M. | July 2, 2011

-All the work you've done incorporating the instruction in the preceding RST videos and articles should be putting you in a consistent impact position resulting in penetrating golf shots.
+All the work you have invested incorporating the instruction from the preceding RST videos and articles should be putting you in a consistent impact position resulting in penetrating golf shots.

 How?
 By ensuring you sequence your swing correctly, which creates lag like you see in all powerful golf swings.

-If you are still "casting" the club and losing your lag, like you see in the pictures below, here's a key principle you need to understand that will help you get over this hurdle:
+If you are still "casting" the club and losing your lag, like you see in the pictures below, here is a key principle you need to understand that will help you overcome this hurdle:

 Rotating your shoulders and upper body fast at the start of the downswing feels powerful because it creates a lot of centripetal force.

-However, that centripetal force has an opposite effect called centrifugal force, which forces the club head to move and release away from you too soon, destroying your lag.
+However, that centripetal force produces an opposite effect called centrifugal force, which forces the club head to move and release away from you too soon, destroying your lag.

 So, the less you spin your shoulders at the start of the downswing, the more your club head stays lagged, waiting those crucial few hundredths of a second longer to release.

-You'll see this principle demonstrated in the video and then learn the Downcock Pump Drill, which will help you slow your transition and increase your lag at the same time.
+You will see this principle demonstrated in the video and then learn the Downcock Pump Drill, which will help you slow your transition and increase your lag simultaneously.
+To see how your own lag and transition compare to elite standards, try a free AI swing analysis.

-Check out the video now because the drill's incredibly simple and will change your game forever, especially if you're a club caster!
+Check out the video now because the drill is incredibly simple and will transform your game, especially if you are a club caster!

 "Absolutely my favorite drill on this site.
 I'm puring iron shots..."